britech0/MyTradingJournal/README.md

 #JavaScript, Recharts library, React.js, Express.js, Node.js, MongoDB, HTML, CSS,

 # HOW TO USE: (Assuming dependencies are downloaded)
-#1.
+#1 You will need to set-up MongoDB and create your own .env for your database.
+#2 npm install for backend and frontend
+#3.
 Frontend and backend are served on ports 3000 and 5000.
-#2.
+#4.
 CD into frontend and enter into terminal 'npm start'
-#3.
+#5.
 CD into backend and enter into terminal 'npm start
-#4.
+#6.
 Check localhost:3000 and you should see the trading journal
-#5.
+#7.
 You have the ability to add, edit, and delete trades which will affect the data displayed on the chart by Recharts.

 # My Personal Learning: